hadley/purrrlyr/cran-comments.md

 This is for compatibility of purrrlyr with upcoming dplyr 1.0 release.

-AFAIU, the rchk warnings are false positives.
+As discussed, we'll fix the rchk warnings in the next release.

 ## Test environments